Füssen

 Fussen Old Town

-Once we arrived in the town we locked our bikes up in a bike rack and continued exploring the town on foot.
-Again we were not disappointed with this wonderfully quaint Bavarian village, which felt so cosy, with its colourful houses, cobbled pedestrian streets, baroque churches, restaurants and many shops selling typical Bavarian items.
+Once we arrived in the town, we locked our bikes up in a bike rack and continued exploring the city on foot.
+Again, we were not disappointed with this wonderfully quaint Bavarian village, which felt so cosy, with its colourful houses, cobbled pedestrian streets, baroque churches, restaurants and many shops selling typical Bavarian items.

 Fussen Horn Blowers